-Turn Your Loader into an Efficient Debris-Removal Machine - Forester Network
+Turn Your Loader Into an Efficient Debris-Removal Machine - Forester Network

-Turn Your Loader into an Efficient Debris-Removal Machine
+Turn Your Loader Into an Efficient Debris-Removal Machine

 BEDFORD, PA – Rockland’s new clean-up grapple is designed to turn your loader into a more efficient debris-removal machine.
-The clean-up grapple functions like a claw – allowing operators to scoop and load leaves, garden waste, manure, wood chips, and other debris with ease.
+The clean-up grapple functions like a claw—allowing operators to scoop and load leaves, garden waste, manure, wood chips, and other debris with ease.

 Rockland’s clean-up grapple features two independent hydraulic clamps that surround and pick up material rather than pushing material around.
 This makes clean up fast and easy.
 When handling large loads, loss during movement is eliminated by the two-foot vertical extension option.